madokaiskami/Restar/README.md

 The eval and dev dataset is in Aurelianous/restar_v1.0_eval.
 It is a snapshot freezed.
 In the training process we implement the filter to avoid this part being streamed into the train set.

+# Enviroment
+The model was trained with my own 4070TIS

 # Basic evaluation with abstention
 python -m restar.evaluate --config configs/tiny.yaml --text "The vacuum works but the battery is weak."
 # Benchmark CPU inference latency (writes outputs/bench.json)